ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 instantiating the Privacy Pass protocol.
 In particular, we focus on the security requirements of "unlinkability", and "unforgeability".
-Informally, the notion of unlinkability is required to preserve the anonymity of the client in the redemption phase of the protocol.
-The notion of unforgeability is to protect against adversarial clients that look to subvert the security of the protocol.
+Informally, the notion of unlinkability is required to preserve the anonymity of the Client in the redemption phase of the protocol.
+The notion of unforgeability is to protect against an adversarial Client that may look to subvert the security of the protocol.

-Since these are cryptographic security requirements we discuss them with respect to a polynomial-time algorithm known as the adversary that is looking to subvert the security guarantee.
-More details on both security requirements can be found in {{DGSTV18}} and {{KLOR20}}.
+Both requirements are modelled as typical cryptographic security games, following the formats laid out in {{DGSTV18}} and {{KLOR20}}.

 Note that the privacy requirements of the protocol are covered in the architectural framework document {{draft-davidson-pp-architecture}}.

 ## Unlinkability {#unlinkability}

-Informally, the "unlinkability" requirement states that it is impossible for an adversarial Issuer to link the Client's message in a redemption session, to any previous issuance session that it has encountered.

 Formally speaking the security model is the following:

-- The adversary runs the Issuer setup and generates a Issue keypair `(pkI, skI)`.
+- The adversary runs the Issuer setup and generates a keypair `(pkI, skI)`.
 - The adversary specifies a number `Q` of issuance phases to initiate, where each phase `i in range(Q)` consists of `m_i` Issue evaluations.
 - The adversary runs `Issue` using the keypair that it generated on each